Night Stalker: The Mysteries Surrounding Bell and Lang

 Ramirez’s defence attorneys made no effort to challenge the prosecution’s shoe evidence.
 In 2004, for the Federal Habeas Corpus, Ramirez’s appellate lawyers retained shoe forensics expert Lisa DiMeo.

 “The concentric circle pattern on an electric clock was consistent with the unique circle pattern found on the sole of an Avia shoe.
-Burke was unavle to determine the model or size.
+Burke was unable to determine the model or size.
 In his early analysis, Burke found dissimilarities in the sole patterns of shoe impressions found at the Zazzara and Bell and Lang scenes but later changed his mind after obtaining flat outsoles from Avia.”

 – Declaration of Lisa DiMeo, Document 7.19